Big Dog Mom’s Best Kept Secret

 - WON'T FLATTEN: American made therapeutic foam is the best quality you'll find in orthopedic dog beds.
 Won't flatten or pancake over time.

-- MADE IN THE USA: Handmade by craftsmen and craftswomen in our small California workshop that's been making artisan furniture for over 30 years.
+- MADE IN THE USA: Handmade by craftsmen and craftswomen in our small Pennsylvania workshop that's been making high end furniture & bedding for over 50 years.

 - EASY TO CLEAN: machine washable.
 100% Microfiber cover.
 Soft to the touch, looks great in your home.

-- Protective E-coat finish prevents rust for long lasting use & dog crate includes MidWest Guarentee 1-Year Manufacturer's Warranty
+- Protective E coat finish prevents rust for long lasting use & dog crate includes MidWest Guarantee 1 Year Manufacturer's Warranty

 CrossFit Big Dog Mom Style